GMC-Modding-Team/Community-Mod-Compilation-redux/data/Mainline_mods/Mods/Aftershock/crafting_system.md

 ### Tier 5

 Very rare loot occasionally dropped by endgame threats and dungeons, extracting it requires very high skills and specialized tools.
-Thematically linked to the dimensional technology that caused the cataclysm.
+Thematically linked to the dimensional technology that caused the Discontinuity.
 Might be used to craft items that severely and permanently alter the combat aspects of gameplay.
 For example:

 - Hologram Cloak Mk.
 II
 - Rechargeable Spell Casters